callumflack/patternworks/README.md

 # Patternworks
-An MVP website for my digitla design company.
-Built using Harpjs.
+An MVP website for my digital design company.
+Built using [Harpjs](https://harpjs.com/).